jasminappleby/100DaysOfCode/README.md

 - Day 50 was meant to be spectaluar, but turned out rubbish so added only a gif of it
 - I did not code on the 08/03, at all.
 For the first time this whole challenge I have been consistent in not wanting any green square left blank.
 The 8th is the first time I felt like I really needed to just take a days break and reset.
 - Day 66 icons would not work and I want to revisit this issue later
 - Day 73, Taking a break today (26/03) because I feel horrible.
-Got sick again but nothing like how I was in Feb
+Got sick again but nothing like how I was in Feb.
+- Day 73, again.
+I cannot do this physically.
+(27/03).
+I am struggling to stay awake.
+Not Covid but it might as well be.

 ## Contents